jessonfoo/p001/week_3/10_BONUS_mode.md

 - Break down problems into implementable pseudocode
 - Iterate through data structures and manipulate the content
 - Determine which data structure (arrays or hashes) to use based on challenge requirements
-- Use strings, integers, arrays, and hashes
+- Use strings, integers, arrays, and/or hashes

 ## Directions